PreternaturalAI/CLI-release/README.md

 # Preternatural CLI

 `preternatural` is a command line tool to help building and updating Xcode Projects, Workspaces and Swift packages.
+You can find the latest CLI executable binary asset under [releases](https://github.com/PreternaturalAI/CLI-release/releases/latest) with the filename `preternatural.artifactbundle.zip`.

 ## Installation